-Work-Study students should bring their Federal Work-Study Authorization paperwork, official documentation for employment, and their class schedule to the interview.
+Work-Study students should bring their official documentation for employment and their class schedule to the interview.
 If you are offered a position, your employer can start the paperwork process.
-Students can pick up a Federal Work-Study packet in the Office of Student Financial Aid.
-You should have your ID ready upon entering the office for a work-study packet.
 Please note that students can only be employed in one FWS position at a time.

-In order to begin work, the Federal Work-Study packet should be completed in its entirety with the hiring supervisor or manager of the department you are applying to.
+In order to begin work, all the necessary forms should be completed in its entirety with the hiring supervisor or manager of the department you are applying to.

-- A Form I-9 with an original copy of a US Passport OR two other forms of ID (Birth certificate, Driver’s License, Social Security card, etc. Photographs cannot be accepted).
-(This is only required if the student has not worked for RWU in the past 2 years).
+- A Form I-9 with an original copy of a US Passport OR two other forms of ID:

 - A Form W-4 claiming single or married with number of exemptions OR Exempt (the student cannot choose both).